-Every newcomer should know the certain rules of renting French property – being aware of your tenant rights can protect you when renting a property in Paris or around France.
+Every newcomer should know certain rules of renting French property – being aware of your rights as a tenant can protect you when renting a property in Paris or around France.

 - Is it better to rent or buy a French property?

 - What’s the difference between furnished and unfurnished properties?

 - Online real estate websites for house-hunting

 - Documents needed to sign a French rental contract

 - Understanding your French tenancy agreement: renewal, insurance and hidden charges

 - Costs of renting property in France: real estate fees, annual rent increases and residential tax